flallem/apigatewaySample/README.md

 # apigatewaySample
-sample code to create an api gateway
+sample code to create an api gateway with terraform